OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 [IDB](https://www.idbtool.com "IDBTool") is an open source tool to simplify some common tasks for iOS app security assessments and research.
 The [installation instructions for IDB](https://www.idbtool.com/installation/ "IDB Installation") are available in the documentation.

 Once you click on the button "Connect to USB/SSH device" in IDB and key in the SSH password in the terminal where you started IDB is ready to go.
-You can now click on "Select App...", select the app you want to analyse and get initial meta information of the app.
+You can now click on "Select App...", select the app you want to analyze and get initial meta information of the app.
 Now you are able to do binary analysis, look at the local storage and investigate IPC.

 Please keep in mind that IDB might be unstable and crash after selecting the app.